 A Vivid Photographic History of Wauwatosa

-We encourage you to make your purchase directly through the Wauwatosa Historical Society in order that we may realize the maximum profit from our efforts.
-As always, funds are used for ongoing education and preservation efforts within the Wauwatosa community.
-Thank you!
+Please consider purchasing Images of America: Wauawtosa directly through the Wauwatosa Historical Society in order that we may realize the maximum profit from our efforts.
+Funds are used for ongoing education and preservation efforts within the Wauwatosa community.